 Bern has been Switzerland’s capital city since 1848.
 But what if everything you pictured as a federal capital turned out to be the complete opposite?

-Many assume modern Zürich to be the Capital of Switzerland, so the slower-paced and older Capital of Bern is quite the surprise.
+Many assume modern Zürich to be the Capital of Switzerland, so the slower-paced and older Capital of Bern is quite a surprise.
 Travel to Bern certainly changes perceptions on what a capital city should be, or what it is typically deemed to be.
 Absent are high-rises and a financial centre; bustling crowds and dense populations that fill miles of distinct districts that hug an old central, historical pocket.

-Except that doesn’t take away the things to do in Bern that make it stand out as a central Switzerland attraction.
-You can visit the Swiss capital on a culture trip, yet pack in some high adventure to go with it.
+Except that doesn’t take away the things to Bern’s attractions that make it stand out as a central Switzerland attraction.
+You can visit the Swiss capital on a cultural trip, yet pack in some high adventure to go with it.

 The old city of Bern retains its heritage features and packs Swiss traditions and a long history into a tiny, compact space.

 But where is Bern?
 Located 95 kilometres southwest of Zurich, it might not immediately be on a travellers’ radar.
 However, Bern’s placement in the very centre of the country means it holds right to its capital reign in being the heart of the country and also in being a jumping board from which to travel wider Switzerland.

 - Travelling in Switzerland’s Capital City

-- 3 What to Do in Bern – Climb Higher
+- The Historical Things to Do in Bern

 - Adventure Activities in Bern

-- 8 Bern Day Trips – Exploration Outside of the City
+- Bern Day Trips – Explore Outside the City

-- 9 Travel to Bern Guide – Extra Things to Know
+- Travel to Bern Guide – Things to Know

 - Planning a Trip to Bern?
 Pin It!